-If your child is aged under two or of secondary school age and is at increased risk of complications from flu due to a health condition, their GP surgery should invite them to have the vaccine.
+If your child is aged under two or in secondary school and is at increased risk of complications from flu due to a health condition, their GP surgery should invite them to have the vaccine.

 Ideally, the flu vaccine should be given in the early autumn before there are any outbreaks of flu.
-It can still be given later in the year.
+However, it can still be given at a later date.